 A coating that is applied on a hard base will naturally increase the hardness of the coating.
-As you can see in the image below, ceramic coating will form a layer on your car’s clear coat that will help protect the surface from things like harmful UV, Pollen, bird droppings, acid rains among other external elements that damage your car’s paint.
+As you can see in the image below, the ceramic coating will form a layer on your car’s clear coat that will help protect the surface from things like harmful UV, Pollen, bird droppings, acid rains among other external elements that damage your car’s paint.

 Wanna read the full list of things that ceramic coating can benefit you? check out this ceramic coating benefits article

 Hardness is the resistance of a solid material to deformity when a compressive force is applied.
 Certain materials (e.g. metals) are harder than others (e.g. plastics).
 Macroscopic hardness is generally characterised by strong intermolecular bonds, but the behaviors of solid materials under force is much more complex; therefore, there are different measurements of hardness: